Rías Baixas DO: History

 The sub-zones of Rosal and Condado have a long history of grape growing and wine production and have their own traditional styles.
 The Salnés sub-zone only recently began to produce Albariño wines, for local sales to bars and restaurants.

 Rías Baixas acquired its official status as a Denominación de Origen (DO) in 1988.
 This replaced the earlier "Denominación Específica Albariño" status which had been granted in 1980.
-Its Consejo Regulador is based in the city of Pontevedra.
+Its Regulatory Council (Consejo Regulador) is based at Pazo de Mugartegui in the city of Pontevedra.

 Geography

 The DO is divided into five sub-zones, four of them in the province of Pontevedra and one in the south of the province of A Coruña.